bbauska/JS-svg/README.md

   }
 </pre>

-The width, height, and fill merely repeat themselves on each iteration;
+<p>The width, height, and fill merely repeat themselves on each iteration;
 the only attributes we're varying are the x and y coordinates.
 To do this, we're using the changing value of the i iterator.
 The y coordinate increases by 50 on each run, which is simple enough.
 The expression defining the x position is a little more complicated.
 What we're saying here is that we want x to increase by 20 on each iteration, <i>except</i> for the final one (where i === 3).
-For this, we want to set it to 20.
+For this, we want to set it to 20.</p>

-If you view the pattern at this point, you should see an undulating array of squares.
+<p>If you view the pattern at this point, you should see an undulating
+array of squares.
 It's not an optical illusion yet; it looks more like rudimentary pixel art.
-To complete the illusion, we need our separators.
+To complete the illusion, we need our separators.</p>

 <pre>
 // <i>Create 4 x thin grey rectangles to separate the squares.</i>
 for (let i = 0; i < 4; i += 1) {
   pattern.create('rect').set({
     x: 0,
     y: 45 + (i * 50),
     width: 100,
     height: 5, fill: '#666'
   });
 }
 </pre>

-Now when you hit save, you should see something like Figure 3-10.
+<p>Now when you hit save, you should see something like Figure 3-10.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~ 20.
 A repeating pattern creating an optical illusion (82) ~~~~~~~~~~~~~~~~~-->
 <img class="displayed"